 Barrett Brown is an American activist, author, and freelance writer/journalist.
 His work has appeared in the Guardian, Vanity Fair, Huffington Post, Businessweek, True/Slant, Skeptical Inquirer and many other outlets.
 He has appeared as a guest on MSNBC, Fox News and Russia Today and as an interviewee in three recent documentary films: We Are Legion, Future Radicals, and Terms and Conditions May Apply.

-He is the founder of Project PM, a distributed think-tank which researches and reports on things related to “the intelligence contracting industry, the PR industry’s interface with totalitarian regimes, the mushrooming infosec/cybersecurity industry, and other issues constituting threats to human rights, civic transparency, individual privacy, and the health of democratic institutions.”
-More recently, he has been misrepresented in the media as a spokesperson for the hacktivist collective known as Anonymous, a group he took a special interest in with whom he acted more as an embedded journalist.
+He is the founder of Project PM, a distributed think-tank which researches and reports on matters related to the intelligence contracting industry.
+More recently, he has been misrepresented in the media as a spokesperson for the hacktivist collective known as Anonymous.
 He’s a co-author on Flock of Dodos: Behind Modern Creationism, Intelligent Design and the Easter Bunny, and had been working on additional books, with topics such as the failures of American media punditry and the early history of Anonymous, while maintaining a blog.
-Previously, Barrett had served as Communications Director for GAMPAC which became Enlighten the Vote.
-His last major project prior to being imprisoned was Operation Pursuant.
+Previously, Barrett had served as Communications Director for Enlighten the Vote.